OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 identifiers.

-A CaseMode of 1 specifies the upper case mode, which is most commonly used in SQL databases, e.g. Oracle.
+A CaseMode of 1 specifies the upper case mode, which is most commonly used in SQL databases, e.g., Oracle.
 In the upper case mode, all unquoted identifiers are converted to upper case by the SQL parser.
 If identifiers are not quoted, the case in which they are entered is irrelevant.